Addressing Transport Challenges – Part 1 Strategy

-There are 4 steps in addressing transport challenges – I use the acronym SAID:
+There are 5 steps in addressing transport challenges – I use the acronym S.A.I.D.D.
+(SAID and Done):

 - S: Strategy.
 Describe the specific challenges, the desired results, and who you need to work with.